alintintesan/website-traffic-tracker/README.md

 Each page from each website has the tracker script added to it, so accesing the pages will track the unique visits.

 ### MySQL database
 This solution uses a simple MySQL database which is running locally, that stores the visits data.
 It consists of three tables: `website`, `page` and `visit`.
-Each table has an index set on the primary `id` column to speed up select and join operations used in the `traffic-tracker-backend`.
+Each table has an index set on the primary `id` column and on the foreign key columns (`websiteId` in `page` table and `pageId` in `visit` table) to speed up select and join operations used in the `traffic-tracker-backend`.
 The relations between tables are:

 - `website` - `page` : `1:N` (One to Many)